Country Report for the United Arab Emirates

-There is no explicit prohibition of corporal punishment in alternative care settings, where corporal punishment is lawful as for parents under the right of chastisement in article 53 of the Penal Code 1987 and article 2.2 of the Law no. 3/2016 on the Rights of the Child (see under “Home”).
+There is no explicit prohibition of corporal punishment in alternative care settings, where corporal punishment is lawful as for parents under the right to discipline in article 2.2 of the Law no. 3/2016 on the Rights of the Child (see under “Home”).
 The Federal Act No. 1 of 2012 concerning care for children of unknown parentage does not prohibit the use of corporal punishment.

 There is no explicit prohibition of corporal punishment in early childhood care or in day care for older children.
-It is lawful as for parents under the right of chastisement in article 53 of the Penal Code 1987 and article 2.2 of the Law no. 3/2016 on the Rights of the Child.
+It is lawful as for parents under the right to discipline in article 2.2 of the Law no. 3/2016 on the Rights of the Child.

 Corporal punishment is prohibited in schools under article 9 of Ministerial Decision No. 454/2 1998 regulating students’ behaviour in school premises.
 It is considered unlawful in private schools under the Regulation of Behavioural Direction for Private School Students, which states that schools should not resort to non-pedagogic methods for modifying student behaviour, but there is no explicit prohibition.